zoom-care/candidate-project-qa-automation/README.md

 ### Getting Started :

 Copy the framework into your local machine.
-Open the solution file SchedulerTests.sln in Visual Studio(This framework was developed in VS 2022).
+Open the solution file SchedulerTests.sln in Visual Studio.
 In VS go to Test-> Configure Run Settings->Select Solution Wide runsettings file , select the path to the .runsettings file.
 This file is the configuration file for the framework.
 It contains 3 parameters which needs to be entered.
 1. ApplicationUri - The link to the application.
 2. Browser - Browser on which the testing would happen.
 (For now its only configured for Chrome.)